KhurramPirov/LHCb_muon_track/README.md

     `top20model.joblib`    - extracting top 20 features using Random Forest

-Data_processing&velocity|acceleration.ipynb   - processing data, calculated velocity and acceleration features and fit XGBoost, LightGBM and CatBoost on undersampled data with velocity and acceleration data.
+*  `Velocity/acceleration.ipynb`   -calculates velocity and acceleration features and fit XGBoost, LightGBM and CatBoost on undersampled data with velocity and acceleration.